joseeden/joeden/docs/Cybersecurity/002-Managing-Access/004-IAM-Concepts.md

 - Increasingly abandoned in favor of the Zero Trust model.
 - Other options are considered best practices in access management.

+### Need to Know

+Need to know is a principle that limits access to information to only those who require it to perform their job duties (see ISC2 Study Guide, Chapter 3, Module 1).

+Example:

+- John requests access to a database containing sensitive HR records.
+- He has high-security clearance but is denied access to HR records.
+- Access denied due to lack of business justification.
+- Upholds data confidentiality and restricts access based on job roles.
+- Ensures adherence to security principles.

 ### Due Care

 In cybersecurity, 'due care' means taking reasonable steps to secure and protect the organization's assets, reputation and finances.